LiTO773/MatBot/README.md

 2. Funções
 3. Complexos e Primitivas

-Every image is named after this format: `exercise.item..png`.
+Every image is named after this format: `exercise.item..png` (with a few exceptions).